Quinisext Council: Moral guidelines for clerics and laity

 In addition to these, the council also condemned clerics that had improper or illicit relations with women.
 It condemned simony and the charging of fees for administering the Eucharist.
 It enjoined those in holy orders from entering public houses, engaging in usurious practices, attending horse races in the Hippodrome, wearing unsuitable clothes or celebrating the liturgy in private homes (eukterion) without the consent of their bishops.
 Both clergy and laity were forbidden from gambling with dice, attending theatrical performances, or consulting soothsayers.
 No one was allowed to own a house of prostitution, engage in abortion, arrange hair in ornate plaits or to promote pornography.
 It also ordered law students at the University of Constantinople to cease wearing "clothing contrary to the general custom".
+Consumption of any blood either directly or through meat was prohibited on pain of deposition and excommunication for clergy, and excommunication for laity.

 Acceptance

-The Quinisext Canons found their way into Byzantine canonical collections even in the iconoclast period (despite the approval given to images of Christ in Canon 82).
-The immediate reaction of the see of Rome was fiercely hostile, partly because two canons (13 and 55) explicitly criticized Roman practices, but more because Rome resented being expected to approve a whole sheaf of new canons only retrospectively.
-In 711, however, Pope Constantine appears to have accepted a compromise whereby Rome accepted the validity of the canons in the East, while being allowed to continue existent western practices where these differed.
-Later a letter by Pope Hadrian I (dating to 785) quoting Tarasios of Constantinople approving the canons was attributed in the West as an explicit statement of approval by Hadrian himself.
-Tarasios' letter was read out and affirmed during the Second Council of Nicea, which in its first canon explicitly accepts the canons of Trullo.
-In consequence of the preceding, Gratian (twelfth-century) cited many of the Quinisext Canons in his own great collection of canons, the Concord of Discordant Canons.
-Where, however, they clashed with western canons or practice, he set them aside as representing Byzantine practice but lacking universal validity.
-Gratian's work remained authoritative in the West until the first systematic Code of Catholic Canon Law, issued in 1917.
+Pope Sergius I refused to sign the decrees of the Quinisext Council when they were sent to him, rejecting them as "lacking authority" and describing them as containing "novel errors."
+Efforts to compel his signature were ultimately unsuccessful.

+During the pontificate of Pope Constantine, a compromise approach appears to have been taken.
+This position was later articulated in the ninth century by Pope John VIII, who stated that he "accepted all those canons which did not contradict the true faith, good morals, and the decrees of Rome."

+Nearly a century later, Pope Hadrian I conditionally recognized the Trullan decrees in a letter to Tarasius of Constantinople, attributing them to the Sixth Synod.
+He affirmed: "I receive the sixth sacred council with all its canons which have been promulgated according to divine law (jure ac divinitus), among which is contained that in which reference is made to a Lamb being pointed to by the Precursor as being found in certain of the venerable images."